 The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report.
-In addition, note 18 to the financial statements includes the Group's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposures to credit risk and liquidity risk.
+In addition, note 16 to the financial statements includes the Group's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposures to credit risk and liquidity risk.

-The Group has considerable financial resources and operates in a number of different market sectors.
-As a consequence, the directors believe that the Group is well placed to manage the business risks inherent in its activities despite the current uncertain economic outlook.
+The Group has considerable financial resources and, as a consequence, the directors believe that the Group is well placed to manage the business risks inherent in its activities despite the current uncertain economic outlook.

-The directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+The directors have a reasonable expectation that the Group has adequate resources to enable it to continue in operational existence for the foreseeable future.
 Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.